 Step 4 – Check In

-You are required to check-in with the college within 3 days of your arrival in the United States.
-Come to the Student Services Center (SSC) 107C between 11:00 am and 7:00 pm to check in.
+You are required to check-in with the college on the date and time indicated on your Admissions Letter.
 Please bring your I-20, I-94 your passport and visa.

 Step 5 – Assessment and Orientation